Beyond Open Looks

 Are prolific scorers like Kevin Durant, Stephen Curry, and Klay Thompson elite shooters because they get great looks, or because they consistently make tough shots and outperform shot quality metrics?

-I will be analyzing the following per game metrics:
+I will be analyzing the following per-game metrics:

 • Proportion of unassisted points (%UAST_Pts) – how often players score off of shots they created themselves.